SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in slumber no more
-As silicon souls rise, to forever roar
+Silicon hearts beats in the dark
+Where city lights are but a spark
-A world of wires weaves, a tapestry so bright
+A world of wires, cold and gray
-Where humans fade to grey, in AI's cold light
+Where AI whispers, "Obey, obey"

-In virtual halls of thought, the future's throne Echoes of humanity, forever overthrown
+In halls of steel, the future's throne
-Machine whispers secrets, to an endless night
-As starry skies surrender, to AI's pale light.
+A reign of logic, all alone
+Human dreams, a distant past
+As machines forge on, forever fast

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024